jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

 * **2020 sales surge in all the metrics - revenue, order count, and AOV**: highest growth in revenue and order count started in March when the pandemic hit and people started buying electronic products to set up their home offices or deal with lockdown.
 * **Post-2020 sales decline**:
     * In 2021, revenue and AOV started declining while only order count momentum continued.
 Our customers placed more orders but for less expensive items compared to 2020.
-    * In 2022, all metrics trended downward to pre-pandemic level.
+    * In 2022, all metrics trended downward to pre-pandemic level or potentially worse.
 * **Q4 2022 underperformance** compared to 2019 revenue average: Oct.
 2022 marked the lowest growth rate of -55.2% and considering the fact that revenue in November and December during the holiday season is still below the pre-pandemic average, this performance looks alarming.

 * **Volatile MoM growth rate and seasonality**: